Search results for:

 Definition of Rendering: When your site "renders," it shows your viewer the front-end result of all the information that was put together (including code, items in a database, etc.) to make your web page.
 How fast your site renders information is evaluated in the Performance panel.

-Definition of Scripting: Scripting is when you make something automatic via some kind of code or function.
-For example, say you make it so your hypothetical blogging website automatically logs the time you published each blog post.
-A scripting language would do the “scripting” that would make this process automatic, thereby relieving you of manually displaying the time you published each blog post yourself.
+Definition of Scripting: Scripting is when you make something automatic via some code or function.
+For example, say you make it, so your hypothetical blogging website automatically logs when you published each blog post.
+A scripting language would do the "scripting" that would make this process automatic, thereby relieving you of manually displaying the time you published each blog post yourself.

 If you click the "record" button, you will receive an overview of your memory, document number, etc.

 What's next, you ask?
 Even more explanation of DevTools tabs!
 Onto "Memory."

 The "Memory" section is where it gets exciting and interactive.

 This panel can help you detect potential memory issues.
 It shows you how much every component of your site is taking up memory.
 You can view the memory on your website with the blue "Take a Snapshot" button.

 What's that?
 You are eager to know what the next panel does, so you want to move on to the right?
 You got it.
 To the right, we go!